IntroCSCI/colorvisionproject-snhungerford/README.md

 Here is an example of my code which first iterates through the array and converts the vector elements to strings.
 It then iterates through those strings and pulls out three sets of 8bits of information.
 These are what will be used to output true color codes.

 ### File Input and Output
-In my program there is no reading in from files, but the program does write to one.
+In this program there is no reading in from files, but the program does write to one.
 It opens and closes the writing file within main.
 The only output to file happens when either function outputRGB or outputHex is called.
 This is an example from outputRGB:

 for (int r=0; r<8; r++){ //seperates out first 8 bits